armory/docs/content/en/managed-spin/_index.md

 Armory SREs take care of migrations from any existing Spinnaker instance.
 Armory's Managed offering uses Operator, and the team can migrate from other configuration/deploy tools, such as Halyard.
 Armory offers two types of migration:

-- **Rolling**: Armory sets up a new Spinnaker alongside your existing Spinnaker.
-The customer can migrate at will as teams are ready.
+- **At-will migration**: Armory sets up a new Spinnaker alongside your existing Spinnaker.
+The customer can migrate as teams are ready.
-- **Scheduled**: Armory sets up your new Spinnaker at a temporary location and migrates your configurations.
-There will be a cutover date where the following occurs:
+- **Scheduled migration**: Armory sets up your new Spinnaker at a temporary location and migrates your configurations.
+There is a scheduled cutover date where the following occurs:

-  - Your current Spinnaker instance will be disabled,
+  - The current Spinnaker instance gets disabled
   - A final migration of configurations and data
-  - A CNAME swap to the new Spinnaker.
+  - A CNAME swap to the new Spinnaker

 ### Upgrades and patches